-Code: Sample Text: X.7.17 Mailbox owner has changed

-Associated basic sta 5

-Description: This status code is returned when a message is received with a Require-Recipient-Valid-Since field or RRVS extension and the receiving system is able to determine that the intended recipient mailbox has not been under continuous ownership since the specified date.

-Reference: [this document]

-Submitter: M. Kucherawy

-Change controller: IESG
+Code: X.7.17 Sample Text: Mailbox owner has changed Associated basic status code: 5 This status code is returned when a message is Description: received with a Require-Recipient-Valid-Since field or RRVS extension and the receiving system is able to determine that the intended recipient mailbox has not been under continuous ownership since the specified date.
+Reference: [this document] Submitter: M. Kucherawy Change controller: IESG

-Code: X.7.18 Sample Text: Domain owner has changed Associated basic status code: 5 Description: This status code is returned when a message is received with a Require-Recipient-Valid-Since field or RRVS extension and the receiving system wishes to disclose that the owner of the domain name of the recipient has changed since the specified date. [this document] Reference: Submitter: M. Kucherawy Change controller: IESG
+Code: X.7.18 Sample Text: Domain owner has changed Associated basic status code: 5 This status code is returned when a message is Description: received with a Require-Recipient-Valid-Since field or RRVS extension and the receiving system wishes to disclose that the owner of the domain name of the recipient has changed since the specified date.
+Reference: [this document] Submitter: M. Kucherawy Change controller: IESG